 REMOVING, RENAMING; REMOVING, AND RENAMINGVahe H. Apelian

 There seems to be a frenzy across the globe to sanitize history by removing monuments and or renaming streets and cities.
 Of course, the phenomenon is not new.
-After the collapse of the Soviet Union, the statues of Lenin were brought down including in Armenian when it stood in the center of Yerevan of what was once known as Lenin's square.
+After the collapse of the Soviet Union, the statues of Lenin were brought down including in Armenia when it stood in the center of Yerevan of what was once known as Lenin's square.
 It is now called Republican Square.
 Similarly, one of the largest Russian city, Leningrad at one time, was reverted back to its historical Saint Petersburg.

 A similar thing is happening in the United States.
 After the demonstrations in Charlottesville over the Confederate general Robert E. Lee statue, few Confederate statues were removed in the cover of the night in Maryland.

 Recently the opposition party "Menk" proposed renaming the streets of Yerevan that were named after prominent Bolsheviks.
 Today I read that Daron Markarian, the Mayor of Yerevan, opposes renaming the streets.
-He claims that amounts to unnecessarily dabble in history.
+He claims that it amounts to unnecessarily dabble in history.
 He claims that as the city Yerevan expands there will arise the need of naming streets and proposes to consider renaming such streets after persons "Menk" advocates.

 Prominent ARFers in the Diaspora have proposed placing the statue of Aram Manougian where Lenin's stood at one time.
 The city of Yerevan has announced that to celebrate the upcoming centennial of the founding of the first Republic of Armenia, it will have the bust of Aram Manougian carved and placed at the intersection of streets close to the Republican Square but not in the square.
 The Republican Party of Armenia, the ARF-D that constitute the ruling coalition that governs Armenia have thus far remained silent on these issues.